 Area I See School of Science requirements.
-Geology G205 may partially satisfy this requirement in Area I, but the three credits cannot then also be counted as part of the Geology credits required in Area IV.
+The second semester of English Composition may be satisfied by ENG W132, ENG 231, or TCM 220.
+Geology G205 may partially satisfy this requirement in Area I, but the 3 credits cannot then also be counted as part of the geology credits required in Area IV.

-Area II There is no requirement for a foreigh language.
+Area II There is no requirement for a foreign language.

 Area IIIA See School of Science requirements.
-First year of a foreign language does not apply towards satisfying this requirement.
+First year of foreign language does not apply towards satisfying this requirement.

-Area IIIB See School of Science requirements
+Area IIIB See School of Science requirements.

-Area IIIC Physical & Biological Sciences Chemistry C105-C106; Physics 218-219 or 152-251; and two courses in Biological Sciences, with Geology Department's approval.
-No grade below C- will be accepted in Chemistry C106, Physics 219, or Physics 251, or in the two courses in Biological Sciences.
+Area IIIC Physical and Biological Sciences Chemistry C105-C106; Physics 152-251; and two courses in biological sciences, with Department of Geology's approval.
+No grade below C-will be accepted in any of these courses.

-Area IIID Mathematical Sciences Calculus MATH 163-MATH 164, and two courses in computers and/or statistics.
-(May include certain computer courses in School of Engineering and Technology, with Departmental approval.)
-No grade below C- will be accepted in MATH 164.
+Area IIID Mathematical Sciences Calculus MATH 163-MATH 164; CSCI 220, and one course in statistics with departmental approval.
+No grade below C - will be accepted in any of these courses.

-Area IV Geology Concentration Requirements Geology: 44 credits including G109, G110, G205, G206, G221, G222, G303, G323, G324, G429, and three courses from among 400-level or higher Geology electives (but note that G409 or G410 must total at least 3 credits).
-Geology G107, G115, and G130 do not count towards the Geology concentration of 44 credits, but may be applied as electives towards the University-required total of 122 credits.
+Area IV Geology Concentration Requirements Geology: 44 credits including G109, G110, G205, G206, G221, G222, G303, G323, G334, G404, G429, and two courses from among 400-level or higher geology electives (but note that G409 or G410 must total at least 3 credits).
+Geology G107, G115, and G130 do not count towards the geology concentration of 44 credits, but may be applied as electives towards the University-required total of 122 credits.